peoplesoftninja/pythonBeyondBasics/PythonLinuxAdmin.md

 ## Initial Project Layout

-* `setup.py` this specifies what is going on in project and other metadata
+* `setup.py` this is used to build and distribute packages.
+Basically by running this all dependencies will be installed, so any one can just download our project and it will install everything they can start using our code staight away
 * [Documentation](https://setuptools.readthedocs.io/en/latest/setuptools.html#basic-use)
 * *Note: readthedocs.io can take your rst file and convert it to html*